hellojwilde/energetic-ai/website/blog/2023-06-07-introducing-energetic-ai.md

 We'd love to have you involved in the project!
 Here's some ways you can help:

 - **Try it out**.
 We'd love to hear your feedback on the project.
 If you have any questions or comments, please [open an issue](https://github.com/realworldprivacy/energetic-ai/issues).
+- **Spread the word**.
+Please [star the project](https://github.com/realworldprivacy/energetic-ai) on GitHub and share it with your friends and colleagues!
 - **Contribute**.
 We'd love to have you contribute to the project.
 If you're interested in contributing, please [open an issue](https://github.com/realworldprivacy/energetic-ai/issues) and we'll help you get started.
-- **Spread the word**.
-If you know anyone who might be interested in the project, please share it with them!